EchoScan: Scanning Complex Room Geometries via Acoustic Echoes: Methodology

 \subsection{Encoder--Decoder Architecture}

-This study proposes an encoder--decoder architecture for estimating the indoor space geometry from RIRs, as shown in Fig.~\ref{fig:model}.
-The encoder extracts and compresses the spatial and temporal features $\bF$ from multichannel RIRs.
-The encoded features are aggregated into two groups of latent variables, which are then separately fed into multi-head decoders to infer the 2D floorplan and 1D height information.
+This study proposes EchoScan, an encoder--decoder architecture for estimating the room geometry from RIRs, as shown in Fig.\,\ref{fig:model}.
+Among deep learning models, the encoder--decoder architecture is a well-established paradigm for cross-modal tasks \cite{hinton2006reducing,isola2017image}.
+This architecture is particularly effective for EchoScan, because EchoScan handles the cross-modal reconstruction task from audio to vision data.
+The encoder-decoder architecture can also encapsulate complex relationships between high-dimensional encoder inputs and decoder outputs into a reduced dimensionality of latent features.
+Accordingly, we can extract key geometry features in form of latent variables using this architecture.
+The encoder extracts and compresses the spatio-temporal features $\bF$ from multichannel RIRs.
+This encoded latent features are aggregated by two distinct pooling operations in the MA module.
+Then, the aggregated features are separately fed into multi-head decoders to infer the 2D floorplan map and 1D height map.